 Meraki’s Role in Secure, Cloud-Managed Networking

 Cisco Meraki provides powerful cloud-managed wireless access points that simplify network operations without compromising visibility or control.
+Integrating certificate-based authentication and policy enforcement adds the power of robust, secure access control, significantly enhancing overall network security.
 With an intuitive dashboard and scalable architecture, Meraki makes it easier to enforce policies, monitor activity, and adjust settings in real time across all locations.

 The Meraki dashboard offers a single pane of glass to control Wi-Fi, switching, and security.
 This includes SSID-level policies, VLAN segmentation, traffic shaping, and device authentication.
 When configured for external RADIUS or SAML-based authentication, Meraki can work directly with identity providers like Okta.
 This means organizations can link their existing identity systems to their network infrastructure without adding more hardware or middleware.